utopia/letsfix.net/Introduction.md

 There's plenty of good intention in the world, but that doesn't always translate into results.
 Use Letsfix to:

 * **Point out** what needs fixing.
 File [bug reports](http://en.wikipedia.org/wiki/Bug_tracking_system) on the real world.
-Other users can help contribute to why these issues are important, and add their support towards the fix.
+Anyone can contribute to why an issue is important, and give their support to find a fix.

 * **Develop a community** motivated to fix that cause.
 Stay in contact, without fear of spam.